 In addition, on February 6, 2004 the Ninth Circuit Court of Appeals issued a unanimous decision in favor of the Hemp Industries Association (HIA) in which Judge Betty Fletcher wrote, "They (the DEA) cannot regulate naturally-occurring THC not contained within or derived from marijuana-i.e. non-psychoactive hemp is not included in Schedule I. The DEA has no authority to regulate drugs that are not scheduled, and it has not followed procedures required to schedule a substance.
 The DEA's definition of "THC" contravenes the unambiguously expressed intent of Congress in the Controlled Substances Act (CSA) and cannot be upheld".

 On September 28, 2004, the HIA claimed victory after DEA declined to appeal to the Supreme Court of the United States the ruling from the Ninth Circuit Court of Appeals protecting the sale of hemp foods.
 Agricultural hemp remains legal for import and sale in the United States.
-Since 2004, hemp products have been Federally legal in accordance with the Federal law of the land.
+Since 2004, hemp food products have been Federally legal in accordance with the Federal law of the land.

 5. What is the difference between CBD oil and hemp oil?

 CBD oil is commonly referred to as hemp oil, and the terms can be used interchangeably; however, there is also a cold-pressed hemp oil that comes from the seed of the plant and does not contain CBD.

 Hemp Extract is a combination of CBD and other cannabinoids that are formed to create a Full Spectrum CBD blended extract produced from agricultural hemp cultivars.
-This extract is commonly mixed with carriers like cold-pressed hemp seed oil or MCT oil as well as terpenes.
+This hemp extract is commonly mixed with carriers like cold-pressed hemp seed oil or MCT oil as well as terpenes.

-7. What is Full Spectrum CBD?
+7. What is Full Spectrum CBD Oil?

 Full Spectrum CBD is a combination of cannabidiol (CBD) and other minor cannabinoids.
-These cannabinoids may include but are not limited to cannabigerol (CBG), cannabinol (CBN), cannabichromene (CBC), cannabidiolic-acid (CBDa), tetrahydrocannabivarin (THCV), tetrahydrocannabinolic-acid (THCa) and tetrahyrdocannabinol (THC).
+These cannabinoids may include but are not limited to cannabigerol (CBG), cannabinol (CBN), cannabichromene (CBC), cannabidiolic-acid (CBDa), tetrahydrocannabivarin (THCV), tetrahydrocannabinolic-acid (THCa) and tetrahydrocannabinol (THC).